awslabs/aws-encryption-sdk-specification/framework/raw-rsa-keyring.md

 For each encrypted data key, the keyring MUST attempt to decrypt the encrypted data key into plaintext using RSA if and only if the following is true:

-- the encrypted data key's [key provider information](structures.md#key-provider-information) has a value equal to this keyring's [key name](#key-name).
+- The encrypted data key's [key provider information](structures.md#key-provider-information). has a value equal to this keyring's [key name](#key-name).
-- the encrypted data key's [key provider ID](structures.md#key-provider-id) has a value equal to this keyring's [key namespace](#key-namespace).
+- The encrypted data key's [key provider ID](structures.md#key-provider-id) has a value equal to this keyring's [key namespace](#key-namespace).

 The keyring performs RSA decryption with the following specifics:

-- this keyring's [private key](#private-key) is the RSA private key
+- This keyring's [private key](#private-key) is the RSA private key.
-- this keyring's [padding scheme](#supported-padding-schemes) is the RSA padding scheme.
+- This keyring's [padding scheme](#supported-padding-schemes) is the RSA padding scheme.
-- an encrypted data key's [ciphertext](structures.md#ciphertext) is the input ciphertext to RSA decryption.
+- An encrypted data key's [ciphertext](structures.md#ciphertext) is the input ciphertext to RSA decryption.

 If any decryption succeeds, this keyring MUST immediately return the input [decryption materials](structures.md#decryption-materials), modified in the following ways:

 - The output of RSA decryption is set as the decryption material's plaintext data key.

-If no decryption succeeds, this keyring MUST NOT make any update to the decryption materials.
+If no decryption succeeds, this keyring MUST NOT make any update to the decryption materials and MUST fail.